Wednesday, November 30, 2016

 House Rules - Eldritch Staves

-Eldritch Staves (from Path of Magic)
+Eldritch Staves (from Path of Magic, Quintessential Wizard, and Dragon 338)

 An eldritch staff is not merely another magic item.
 While a sorcerer or wizard can go through dozens of wands and simple magic staves in his career, he will never have more than a single eldritch staff.
 This staff is a powerful item, a creation that reflects the power and spirit of the mage who crafts it.
 While other magic items remain the same throughout their existence, the eldritch staff grows along with its master, maturing with him so that its utility is not diminished.
 At the end of its career, the staff if a powerful and crucial part of the mage.